March 19, 2018

 Introducing our 15th Annual Bridge Award Honorees: Jataun Valentine

-We are thrilled to be honoring three exceptional women at this year’s Bridge Awards on May 17.
+We are thrilled to honor three exceptional women at this year’s Bridge Awards on May 17.
 They come from different fields, but one thing they all have in common is a dedication to the betterment of the communities they live, work and serve in.
 This article is part of a 3-part series, giving you a glimpse in to who these exceptional women are.

 Named a “Venice Gem” by The Argonaut, and a recipient of the LA City Attorney’s “L.A.
 Pearls Senior Citizen of the Year Awards,” Jataun Valentine is truly an extraordinaire woman, whose dedication to her community is paramount.